Larkspur Growing Guide

-Sow larkspur seeds where you want the plants to grow in autumn.
+Sow larkspur seeds where you want the plants to grow in fall, or first thing in spring.
 Larkspur can be transplanted with care, but plants grow best from direct-sown seeds.

 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.

 Well-pleased plants can grow quite tall and may need staking.
-In many areas, larkspur will reseed with a little encouragement.
-Colours include pink, purple, lavender, white and many bicolours.
+In many climates, larkspur will reseed with a little encouragement.
+Colors include pink, purple, lavender, white and many bicolors.

 Larkspurs make wonderful cut flowers.
 As flowers fade, snip them off with scissors to keep the plants looking neat.
 Pull up plants when blooms become scarce.

 The biggest challenge to growing larkspur is getting the seedlings up and growing.
 Larkspur is poisonous to pets and horses, but is seldom nibbled due to its bitter taste.